TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 ## Introduction

-Until now we have seen how we can check whether a real number is an eigenvalue, but we have not come up with a method to actually find the eigenvalues (better than just trying all real numbers one by one ...).
+Until now we have seen how we can check whether a real number is an eigenvalue, but we have not come up with a method to actually find the eigenvalues (better than just trying all real numbers one by one).

 In this section we will show that **the eigenvalues are exactly the zeros of a polynomial function** intricately connected with the matrix $A$.
 So intricately that it is called the characteristic polynomial of $A$.